-IP Address Type (50.1): Use to set the ty

-Use to set the type of IP address for Ki Pro Rack.
+IP Address Type (50.1): Use to set the type of IP address for Ki Pro Rack.
 You can select a Static address that you enter in the IP Address field, you can select DHCP for automatic IP address assignment by your network router, or you can select Default to set Ki Pro Rack to its default IP address, which is 0.65.74.65.

-IP Address (50.2):

-Enter an IP address compatible with your LAN (if you have one).
+IP Address (50.2): Enter an IP address compatible with your LAN (if you have one).
 When networking Ki Pro Rack to a computer, this is the IP address that you'll enter in the computer's web browser to bring up the Ki Pro Rack's web interface from its embedded web server.
 You must also click the "Update" button to update Ki Pro Rack with the IP address entered here.
-When an IP address is entered and the Update button is clicked, the IP address will change and the browser will display a "redirecting to..." page which should send the browser to the new IP address entered.
+When an IP address is entered and the Update button is clicked, the IP address will change and the browser will display a " redirecting to " page which should send the browser to the new IP address entered.
 (You can also click on a link on the redirect page.)

-Netmask (50.3):

-Enter a subnet mask compatible with your LAN (if you have one).
+Netmask (50.3): Enter a subnet mask compatible with your LAN (if you have one).
 You must also click the "Update IP Address" button to update Ki Pro Rack with the changed information entered here.

-Default Gateway (50.4):

-Enter the IP address for your LAN's gateway/router (if you have one).
+Default Gateway (50.4): Enter the IP address for your LAN's gateway/router (if you have one).
 You must also click the "Update IP Address" button to update Ki Pro Rack with the changed information entered here.
+Apply: Pressing this button requests Ki Pro Rack to update its IP information with that entered on this screen.